 Many parents and students believe hefty tuition fees should purchase a particular college experience — such as in-person classes, mentorship, and access to labs or other resources.
 When classes moved online in the spring due to COVID-19, some students sued to try to recoup the value they felt they lost.

-The sticky truth is that many college expenses are a financial casualty of the coronavirus pandemic.
+The sticky truth is that many college savings plans and expenses are a financial casualty of the coronavirus pandemic.
 It’s often difficult to redistribute money you’d earmarked for education or get much money back once you’ve paid for your student.
 This can be more frustrating than ever when many families are adapting their finances to the pandemic.